Health Care Service Corporation Announces Leadership Changes

 Jeff Tikkanen, executive vice president, Commercial Markets, will transition to an advisory role focused on market initiatives including national account strategy and key client relationships until his retirement in March 2023.

+Additionally, Stephen Harris, effective immediately, is named the plan president of BCBSIL and Stephania Grober, effective May 1, 2022, is to be named plan president of BCBSOK.
+Harris replaces Steve Hamman as Illinois plan president, who has left the company to pursue new endeavors.
+Grober will replace Dr. Joseph Cunningham, who is set to retire on May 1, 2022.

 "As our strategic priorities evolve, so does our organizational structure," said Maurice Smith president and CEO of HCSC.
-"Our continued focus on building our leadership bench strength allows us to continue to execute on our strategy -- to expand health care access, to deepen relationships in our communities and to advance our mission and commitments to remain the health coverage partner of choice for our stakeholders.
-HCSC has an action-oriented leadership team that is a result of a long-standing focus on attracting and growing top talent."
+"Our continued focus on building our leadership bench allows us to continue to execute on our strategy -- to expand health care access, to deepen relationships in our communities and to advance our mission and commitments to remain the health coverage partner of choice for our stakeholders."

 About Health Care Service Corporation